RustFestEU/diversity-at-rustfest/2019/scholarship-info.es.md

 - encontrar tarjetas SIM prepago / medicación / necesidades alimenticias específicas

 Por supuesto, todo lo mencionado anteriormente no está limitado a nuestros becados (el equipo de organización de RustFest siempre estará dispuesto a ayudarte pueda), pero queremos darle émfasis a que nuestros becas no (necesariamente) terminan en "ayudar a atender", si no que queremos proporcionar una experiencia cómoda y memorable.

-Somewhat related to the above, for our awardees who would require a support person (or [other companion](https://twitter.com/bodil/status/1000344195951972352)) to accompany them to be able to attend, please let us know in the application form, and we will see what we can do to make that happen, or at least lessen the cost.

 Relacionado con lo de mencionado arriba, para nuestros asistentes que necesiten un asistente (u [otro tipo de compañía](https://twitter.com/bodil/status/1000344195951972352)) para ayudarles a llegar, por favor, háznoslo saber en el formulario de solicitud, e intentaremos hacerlo posible, o almenos disminuir el coste.